passcod/caretaker/index.markdown

 - Reporters want the features they ask for implemented, the bugs they file fixed, etc.
 - Submitters want to have their work merged and used (and useful).

-The way the software is consumed is via releases.
+The way software is consumed is via releases.
 In between releases, the software may be unstable or incomplete.
 This is true regardless of the development methodology: even if you have a policy that "the main branch always builds", that might means is that commits on that main branch may be releases, albeit informally so.
 And even if the build passes, other aspects may not be ready.

 Internally to the project, there is a lot of work left beyond contributions to get to a releasable